Overview of Ohio Retirement Tax Friendliness

 Is Ohio tax-friendly for retirees?

-Ohio is moderately tax-friendly.
-Just how friendly (or unfriendly) depends on where you receive the bulk of your income and how you spend it.
+Ohio is moderately tax-friendly for retirees.
+Just how friendly depends on where you receive the bulk of your income from and how you spend it.
 Seniors who rely mostly or fully on Social Security retirements benefits should do rather well under Ohio’s retirement tax system, as Social Security is exempt from state income taxes.
-Retirees who rely mostly on other sources, such as a 401(k) or a pension, will likely face a larger tax bill.
+Retirees who get most of their income from other sources, such as a 401(k) or a pension, will likely face a larger tax bill.

-Likewise, retirees who spend more of their money on non-tangible services (movie tickets for example) as well as necessities such as food and medicine should have a smaller total sales tax bill, as those items are all exempt.
+Likewise, retirees who spend more of their money on non-tangible services (movie tickets for example), as well as necessities such as food and medicine, should have a smaller total sales tax bill, as those items are all tax-exempt.

 Is Social Security taxable in Ohio?

-No. Ohio does not tax Social Security retirement benefits, even those that are taxed federally.
+Ohio does not tax Social Security retirement benefits, including those that are taxed federally.
 That, along with the state’s low cost of living, can make it possible for some to live off Social Security benefits alone in many Ohio counties.

 Are other forms of retirement income taxable in Ohio?

-Yes.
-Any income from retirement accounts (like a 401(k) or an IRA) or pensions is taxed as regular income, at the rates shown in the table below.
-Taxpayers with retirement income from these sources in excess of $8,000 can claim a credit of $200 or $250.
-Taxpayers age 64 or younger are eligible for the $200 credit.
-Seniors age 65 and over can claim the $250 credit.
+Any income from pension or retirement accounts is taxed as regular income, at the rates shown in the table below.
+Taxpayers with retirement income from these sources in excess of $100,000 can claim a credit of up to $200.
+Taxpayers age 65 and older are eligible for an additional $50 credit if their modified adjusted gross income (MAGI) is less than $100,000.

 Income Tax Brackets